walmir2016/demo/README.md

 7. Import the project in IDE.
 8. Commit some changes in the code and follow the execution of the pipeline in GitHub.

-How to run locally
+How to run it locally
 ------------------
 1. In the project directory, execute the scripts below:
 `./build.sh; ./package.sh; docker-compose up`
 2. Open the URL `http://localhost` in your preferred browser after the boot.

-How to run in the cloud (Linode)
+How to run it in the cloud
 --------------------------------
 1. Run the `deploy.sh` script that will provision your infrastructure, the kubernetes cluster/orchestration and the application microservices.
-2. Open the URL `http://<linode-ip>:30080` in your preferred browser after the boot.
+2. Open the URL `http://<infrastructure-ip>:30080` in your preferred browser after the boot.

 Other Resources
 ----------------